CyberPanther232/dorker/Readme.md

 This is the dorker!
 The dorker is a simple tool that will allow you to perform automated Google searches or Google dorks to gather information for either research or OSINT (open-source intelligence).

-DISCLAIMER: This software is intended for ethical and authorized use only!
-Any action you take with this tool is on you!
+DISCLAIMER: This script is a proof-of-concept tool intended for ethical, informational, and authorized use only!
+Any illegal or unethical usage of this script is prohibited and the you will be responsible for any misuse of this script!